airmetal/salt-dimensiondata/README.md

 	cat /srv/salt/reactor/job_ret.sls
 	cat /srv/salt/reactor/lb_pool_update.sls

 #### 5. Inspect (and modify) the autosign.conf file.
-This ensures the minions are automatically authenticated.
+This ensures the minions are automatically authenticated by Salt Master.

 	cat ~/.salt/etc/salt/autosign.conf

-Ensure that the name pattern matches the names of VM's you are created.
+**_NOTE:_** Ensure that the name pattern matches the names of VM's you are created.
 The existing entry should work if you did not change the VM names.
 Otherwise update accordingly.

+#### 6. Inspect and modify (as needed) the master and minion files.

+	vi ~/.salt/etc/salt/master
+	vi ~/.salt/etc/salt/minion

+**_NOTE:_** At the very minimum you will likely need to modify the Salt Master IP address in the _~/.salt/etc/salt/minion_ file

-#### 6. Open two new command windows.
+#### 7. Open two new command windows.

 Execute the following command in the first window: